British Academy of Film and Television Arts: BAFTA Scotland

 BAFTA Scotland is a branch of the academy located in Glasgow, Scotland.

 Since 1986, BAFTA has continued to specifically champion the film, television and game industries in Scotland by celebrating excellence, championing new Scottish talent and reaching out to the public.

 British Academy Scotland Awards

 The British Academy Scotland Awards are BAFTA Scotland's annual awards ceremony, celebrating and rewarding the highest achievements in Scottish film, television and games.

 BAFTA Scotland New Talent Awards

 BAFTA Scotland also produces the annual New Talent Awards ceremony, shining a spotlight on new and emerging Scottish talent in the art forms of moving image.
 Since they began in 1996, the annual New Talent Awards highlight the creativity that exists in Scotland by recognising and rewarding talented individuals who have started to work in the film, television and games industries.

 BAFTA Wales

-BAFTA Cymru is a branch of the academy formed in 1991 and extends the charity's mission across the UK in support of Wales' creative communities.
+BAFTA Cymru is a branch of the academy located in Cardiff, Wales.
+Formed in 1991, BAFTA Cymru extends the charity's mission across the UK in support of Wales' creative communities.